test-bai-cpu/crowd-follow-nav/our_experiment_log.md

 # For SARL basleine

 1. consider always remove the il_weights, and sarl_memory baseline.
-2. Now for SARL test, change from 3 * case time limit to 10 * case time limit
+2. Now for SARL test, change from 3 * case time limit to 10 * case time limit, now change back to 3 * case time limit, same as others
 <!-- 3.
 The seed is not fixed yet. for running sarl, every time, the case_id for IL is different.  -->

-4. I think the reward value in the tensorboard is not correct.

 TODO: